harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-code-scanning.md

 In the Ingestion scan mode, the Snyk step reads data from a file, normalizes it, and deduplicates it.
 To perform a Snyk Code scan using the Ingestion scan mode, we will use two steps:

 1. **Run step**: Scan the repository with Snyk CLI and save the output to a shared folder.
-You can also install the dependencies if required.
 2. **Snyk step**: To ingest the scan results from the output.